The Saxon Wine Route

 weingut-aust.de

-The history of Hoflössnitz as a showpiece wine estate goes back to the Prince Electors, who employed the best knowledge available at the time in the production of their wine, not least to set an example to other winemakers in the surroundings.
-Today, Jörg Hahn manages the 8.5 hectares owned by the Free State of Saxony as a certified organic wine-growing foundation.
-The complex also accommodates the main visitor and information centre for the Saxon Wine Route, a wine shop and an exhibition of Saxon wines in the former press house, a museum in the lodge itself and a wine terrace for visitors to sample the wares.
+The history of Hoflößnitz as a flagship winery goes back to the Electors, who had their wine grown here according to the latest findings in order to set an example for the surrounding winegrowers.
+Today, Jörg Hahn manages the 8.5 hectares of the Free State of Saxony’s foundation estate as a certified organic winery.
+The complex also includes a visitor and information center, a vinotheque and a Saxon wine showroom in the former press house, the wine museum in the pleasure palace and the wine terrace for instant tastings.

 Knohllweg 37, Radebeul